lroberts77/CV2/README.md

 |<img width="1604" alt="" src="./Assets/bnb.png" height="150" width="258"> | <img width="1604" alt="" src="./Assets/play.png" height="150" width="258">  | <img width="1604" alt="" src="./Assets/bank.jpg" height="150" width="258">  |
 | Our first Makers Academy team project.
 Given just under 2 weeks to make a rival to airbnb and learn rails from scratch.
 We taught ourselves rails and authentication with relational databases in postgresql. | Short on time and tired of your playlists that you keep forgetting to update?
 No problem Introducing: [ROAD TO DISCOVERY](https://road-to-discovery.herokuapp.com/).
 Created using React, spotifys API, Travis for CI and automated deployment to heroku in just over a week. | Week 10 of Makers Academy, to showcase solo understanding in OOP and TDD.
 Written in Ruby and tested with rspec and simplecov. |

+## Skills

+#### Efficient and economical
+To enable me to work effectively I carefully balance my need to make all of my work as perfect as possible with my concious effort to be as efficient as possible.
+During my career I have learned to strike a good balance between the two.
+My last role has taught me a lot about working to deadlines, working methodically to solve problems and communication which I have used to help me to become a better software developer.

+#### Communication and teamwork
+Teamwork and communication was an essential part of my previous role.
+Making sure everyone was aware of what they needed to do whilst communicating with each other to complete tasks cohesively.
+This enabled me to see the benefits of teamwork and communication which I use every day as a software developer to problem solve, pair programme and coach.

+#### Analytical thinking and problem solving
+Throughout my career the main part of my job has been to solve problems on a daily basis.
+This has allowed me to refine my analytical skills by first understanding the problems, prioritizing them and then dividing them into smaller solvable pieces.
+Along with teamwork and communication this approach has yielded positive results during my career.

 ## Education